Historic England: Remit

 It is not responsible for approving alterations to listed buildings.
-The management of listed buildings is the responsibility of local planning authorities and the Department for Communities and Local Government.
+The management of listed buildings is the responsibility of local planning authorities and the Ministry of Housing, Communities and Local Government.

 Historic England also owns the National Heritage Collection of nationally important historic sites, currently in public care.
-However, it does not run these sites as this function is instead carried out by the English Heritage Trust under licence until 2023.
+It does not run these sites as this function is instead carried out by the English Heritage Trust under licence until 2025.

+Management structure

+The Secretary of State at the Department for Culture, Media and Sport appoints members of the Commission, which is the governing board of the Historic Buildings and Monuments Commission for England and oversees the work of Historic England.
+Since September 2023, the chair of the Commission is Lord Mendoza.

+The body is run by an executive team, led since the 2015 restructuring by Duncan Wilson.